HelpSeeker/CoubDownloader/README.md

-  -l, --list LIST        read coub links from a text file -c, --channel CHANNEL  download all coubs from a channel -t, --tag TAG          download all coubs with the specified tag
+  -l, --list LIST        read coub links from a text file -c, --channel CHANNEL  download all coubs from a channel -t, --tag TAG          download all coubs with the specified tag -e, --search TERM      download all search results for the given term

 Common options:
   -h, --help             show this help